 March 20, 2020: legacy known issues

 - As always, hardware faults can occur when systems that have been powered on for years are first powered off and then back on again a short while later and the following equipment were casualties of the scheduled power-downs on March 3rd and 11th:

-- fira: this elderly workstation in the Stats Linux cluster is also awaiting disk replacement but since the new madul, midal and model large compute servers which were introduced last month effectively supercede it, repair of this seldom-used system is not a high priority
+- fira: this elderly HP workstation in the Stats Linux cluster is awaiting two replacement disks but since the new madul, midal and model large compute servers which were introduced in February and March effectively supercede it, repair of this seldom-used system is not a high priority.

 Research Computing Manager,